charlykso/vibe-tribe-backend/OAUTH_SETUP_GUIDE.md

-# OAuth Setup Guide for VibeTribe
+# OAuth Setup Guide for Tribe

 This guide will help you set up real OAuth credentials for all social media platforms.